-The initial symptoms of 2019-nCoV are mainly fever, with a few reports of people having difficulty breathing, and chest x-rays showing signs of pneumonia in both lungs.
+The initial symptoms of the illness, called COVID-19, are mainly fever and cough, with a few reports of people having difficulty breathing, and chest X-rays showing signs of pneumonia in both lungs.

 According to the WHO, signs of infection can include respiratory complaints, fever, cough, shortness of breath and breathing difficulties.
 In more severe cases, infection can cause pneumonia, severe acute respiratory syndrome, kidney failure and even death.

-The only way to confirm 2019-nCoV is with a lab test.
+The only way to confirm infection is with a lab test.

 WATCH | How Canadian researchers test for coronavirus:

-The newly identified coronavirus has created alarm because there are a number of unknowns surrounding it.
-It is too early to know just how dangerous it is and how easily it spreads between people.
+COVID-19 has created alarm because there are a number of unknowns surrounding it.

 Early on in an outbreak, not everyone who is infected seeks or needs medical attention so officials won't have a clear picture of mild illness.

 Not knowing the full spectrum makes it hard to estimate the fatality rate.
-But public health experts say early research suggests that the new coronavirus is less deadly than other infectious diseases.
+But public health experts say early research suggests that the novel coronavirus is less deadly than other infectious diseases.

-Analysts predicted cases will continue to multiply, although the jump in numbers is also attributable in part to increased monitoring.
-Dr. Gauden Galea, the WHO's representative in China, said the number of infected is not an indicator of the outbreak's severity so long as the death rate remains low.
+Doctors predict cases will continue to multiply, although the jump in numbers is also attributable in part to increased monitoring.

-Chinese officials have not said how long the shutdowns will last.
-While sweeping measures are typical of China's government, large-scale quarantines are rare around the world — even in deadly epidemics — because of concerns about infringing on people's liberties.
+While sweeping lockdowns and other measures are typical of China's government, large-scale quarantines are rare around the world — even in deadly epidemics — because of concerns about infringing on people's liberties.
 The effectiveness of such measures is also unclear.